GACJ/callingitround/content/docs/calling/4_demystifying_in_out_make/index.md

 These calling positions --- Home (H), In (I), Out (O), Before (B), Make (M), Fourths (F), and Wrong (W) --- make up the majority of calling positions used in most compositions.
 Be aware that these named calling positions may change, unfortunately, from method to method (or principle), or from stage to stage.
 Worse, the abbreviations are not always unique; most important to be aware of is that (M) may mean either make (make fourths) or _middle_, which we haven’t discussed yet since it only comes up in higher stages.

 With only 7 new words in your arsenal, you now have access to a huge number of compositions.
-For example, a great source of short touches is the Ringing World diary, of which a new edition is released each year; many compositions in the diary use only these calls, and the next submodule will introduce you to some of those compositions to help you get started.
+For example, a great source of short touches is the Ringing World diary, of which a new edition is released each year; many compositions in the diary use only these calls, and the next section will introduce you to some of those compositions to help you get started.

 ## Frequently Asked Questions